 Most of us have heard a few horror stories about unsuspecting buyers who thought they got an excellent deal, only to discover the car they just paid good money for is actually worth less than the key holder.
 Sadly, dodgy car deals are still a frequent occurrence, especially for those who are looking to save a bit of money and opt for a used vehicle.

 That said, not everyone chooses to go this route, either due to location, budget, or because they’ve got their eye on a specific vehicle that’s being sold by a non-affiliated dealership.
-If that’s the case, here are a few tips to avoid a dodgy
+If that’s the case, here are a few tips to ensure you only deal with reputable car dealerships.

 Even if you know exactly which car you want, ask to look at (or test) two or three other vehicles at the same dealership.
 This will give you a better idea of the condition of the cars on their floor, and they also won’t have time to hide any major faults if they don’t know which car you want to look at in advance.
 On the same note: if the dealer makes an excuse for why you can’t drive any of the other cars on the floor, and asks you to come back at a later date, this is a definite red flag.
 Vehicles on the showroom floor are there to be inspected and tested: if they won’t let you, there’s a reason.
 Walk away.